felx/nimbus-jose-jwt/README.txt

 * Direct shared symmetric key encryption: dir

+* Key Agreement with Elliptic Curve Diffie-Hellman Ephemeral Static: ECDH-ES, ECDH-ES+A128KW, ECDH-ES+A192KW and ECDH-ES+A256KW

+* Password-based encryption: PBES2-HS256+A128KW, PBES2-HS384+A192KW and
+  PBES2-HS512+A256KW

 * Content encryption with AES_CBC_HMAC_SHA2: A128CBC-HS256, A192CBC-HS384,
   A256CBC-HS512, the deprecated A128CBC+HS256 and A256CBC+HS512 are also
   supported